ItsJhengBauso/JhengBauso/README.md

 # JhengBauso
 <h2 align="left">Hi 👋!
-My name is Jheng Bauso and I'm a Front End Developer 👩‍💻, from from Philippines 🇵🇭</h2>
+My name is Jheng Bauso and I'm a Front End Developer 👩‍💻, from Philippines 🇵🇭</h2>

 ###